gatling/gatling/src/docs/content/reference/current/general/assertions/index.md

 For WebSockets it takes the name of the check and not the name of the request. `ws.checkTextMessage("use this name")`

 {{< alert tip >}}
-When `path` is a group, assertions are matched against the cumulated response time, not the group total duration.
+When `path` is a group, assertions are made against the group's response time, not its cumulated time.
 For more information on the distinction between groups cumulated response time and duration, see [the Groups timings documentation]({{< ref "../timings#groups" >}}).
 {{< /alert >}}